 Actually we didn’t do anything deliberate to push TRUCK furniture overseas.
 I guess some people came to our shop or saw our furniture in Japanese magazines and the word slowly spread.
 Just like in Japan, we haven’t done any advertising but I’m more than happy to talk to people from magazines and websites about what we do so we’ve gradually gotten a bit of exposure overseas.
 Of course, I’m very happy about it.
 It’s always great to find out that people like the things you make.

-8. We’ve never visited Osaka ourselves, although one day we hope we have the opportunity to do so, but in the meantime could you describe to us a little about the place, particularly the elements you enjoy most?
+8. Could you describe to us a little about Osaka as a place, particularly the elements you enjoy most?

 I like the people in Osaka.
 We’re usually quite jokey when we talk, more than other areas in Japan, I think.